marcomc/cloudflared-doh-install/README.md

 ## Importance of Installing cloudflared with DoH on Pi-hole

-Installing cloudflared with DNS-over-HTTPS (DoH) on a Pi-hole enhances your network's privacy and security by encrypting DNS queries, preventing eavesdropping and manipulation of DNS data by third parties.
+Installing cloudflared with DNS-over-HTTPS (DoH) on a Pi-hole enhances https://raw.githubusercontent.com/marcomc/cloudflared-doh-install/refs/heads/main/cloudflared-doh-install.sh of DNS data by third parties.

 ### Why Use cloudflared with Pi-hole?
 Using cloudflared with Pi-hole to enable DNS-over-HTTPS (DoH) provides several benefits: